robineco/NodeMcu-Led-Control/README.md

 # NodeMcu-Led-Control
-NodeMcu webinterface to control a led ring
+NodeMcu webinterface to control a led ring.
+You can choose different animations and colors.
+Furthermore, you can adjust the brightness, speed and number of lit LEDs

 ## Webinterface